 I came to the University of Nottingham after a stint as Research Associate at Lancaster University's Centre for the Study of Environmental Change (CSEC) and Centre for Science Studies.
 I received my PhD in 2003 from the Graduate School of Public and International Affairs (GSPIA), University of Pittsburgh in the United States.
 I have an interdisciplinary background having spent a year as Lecturer in the Faculty of Engineering (University of Nottingham) in 2009-10.
-I continue to maintain close connections with colleagues in other disciplines and welcome new ones.
+I enjoy collaborating with colleagues in other disciplines and welcome new connections.

-My expertise covers science and technology studies (STS), in particular, the interface between science/technology, policy systems, politics, and the environment.
-Specific topics include: evidence and expertise; sustainable energy technologies; antimicrobial resistance; and what is now characterised as 'responsible research and innovation' (RRI).
+I work on social, cultural and policy aspects of large-scale system-wide challenges, focusing on antimicrobial resistance (AMR) and energy transitions.
+My expertise covers science and technology studies (STS), in particular, the interface between science/technology, policy systems, political and ethical questions, and the environment.
+This has taken me into methodological approaches and debates around the role of evidence and expertise in policymaking, public engagement, and what is now characterised as 'responsible research and innovation' (RRI).

 Working within Science and Technology Studies (STS), my research explores forms of knowledge and innovation required for managing global ecological challenges in ways that are sensitive to plurality… read more